dk-17/Algorithm/Dijkstra Algo/README.md

 * O(V^2 * 2 * log(V))
 * O(V^2 * log(V))
 * V^2 is also a total number of edges, so if we let E = V^2 (as in the official naming), we will get the O(E * log(V))
-* if you have vertices A,B,C then A can connect to B and C. And B can connect to A and C. And C can connect to A and B. So any vertex can connect to V - 1 total vertices (except itself), so there can be V - 1 edges on each vertex, which is basically equal to V. So, E = V